nechamamarkovitz/research_funding_analysis/README.md

 ## Project Overview

-This project analyzes Israeli government research funding data to identify trends in research investment, institutional funding patterns, emerging research areas, and international collaboration.
+I built this project to analyze public research funding data from the Israeli Government Data Portal (data.gov.il).
+The goal was to identify trends in research investment, institutional funding patterns, emerging research areas, and international collaboration.

-The analysis covers **1,649 research projects** across **2019–2025**, representing approximately **₪722M in total recorded funding**.
+The analysis covers 1,649 research projects across 2019–2025, representing approximately ₪722M in total recorded funding.

 The main question guiding the analysis is:

 > **How has research funding evolved over the years, and what opportunities can be identified for future investment?**

 The goal is to move beyond descriptive statistics and identify funding patterns that may help highlight areas for further investigation and potential future investment.

----

 ## Key Questions